Skip to main content

 Internships

-Every year, we involve over a hundred interns in our various activities.
-Internships are offered year-round in various fields including cultural anthropology, folklore, ethnomusicology, museum studies, arts administration, graphic and web design, marketing, journalism, and library science.
-All internships take place in Washington, D.C.
+Every year, the Center for Folklife and Cultural Heritage involves over a hundred interns in our various activities.
+We offer internships year-round in various fields, including folklore, cultural anthropology, ethnomusicology, linguistics, museum studies, arts administration, graphic and web design, videography, marketing, social media, and library science.
+Most internships are in person in Washington, D.C., but a few can take place remotely.

 Smithsonian Folklife Festival